 What are the responsibilities and job description for the Physician- Joint Replacement Surgeon position at CAO?

-The Centers for Advanced Orthopaedics LLC (CAO) is one of the nation’s largest Orthopaedics practices, owned and operated by physicians, with over 60 locations across Maryland, Northern Virginia, and the District of Columbia.
-With approximately 2,000 employees, working in 28 Divisions, CAO is a growing business with revenues of approximately $250 Million.
-CAO is committed to be the Orthopaedics provider of choice for our patients; partner of choice for payors and health systems; and employer of choice by attracting and retaining a talented workforce.
+The Centers for Advanced Orthopaedics is one of the nation’s largest Orthopaedic practices, with approximately 175 physicians serving communities across Maryland, Northern Virginia, and the District of Columbia.
+CAO is committed to be the Orthopaedics provider of choice for our patients and the employer of choice by attracting and retaining talented providers and support staff.

 This position is perfect for a motivated physician looking to work in a team-orientated environment.
 Some of the focus areas needed are:

-We take a patient-centered approach and are committed to the treatment of joint replacements with either conservative and/or surgical means.
+We take a patient-centered approach and we are committed to the treatment of joint replacements with either conservative and/or surgical means.
 We strive to provide our patients with prompt, courteous, and caring services while providing the highest quality care possible.
+The Joint Replacement Surgeon is responsible for determining and prescribing courses of treatment for patients with injuries, disorders, or malformations and performing required surgery.

 Primary Responsibilities